robertpeteuil/aws-quick-cli/README.md

 Currently, there are five utilities: **aws-ssh**, **aws-list**, **aws-info**, **aws-start**, and **aws-stop** - each performing the action in their name.
 These utilities and syntax options are described below.
 Additionally, each utility has built in help that can be accessed with `-h`.

+**aws-ssh** - connect (vis ssh) to a referenced instance.
+The default syntax for this utility is very simple, but it has several optional parameters.

+> `aws-ssh NAME` - connect via ssh to the instance tagged NAME
+> `aws-ssh NAME -u LOGINUSER` - use LOGINUSER in the ssh command
+> `aws-ssh NAME -n` - *No PEM key Mode*  For users who have appended their id-rsa.pub key to authorized_keys on the remote host
+> `aws-ssh NAME -d` - *debug mode* - allows troubleshooting connection problems by displaying calculated values within the utility

 **aws-list** - lists instances and displays basic information for each including: Name, InstanceId, Status (Running/Stopped), AMI-ID, and AMI-Name.
 There are three ways to run this utility.

 > `aws-list` - list all instances